Disability insurance with collective health claims: A mean-field approach: Mean-field approximation

 \end{proposition} \begin{proof} The argument for the expected cash flows is similar to that of the reserves, so we focus on the latter.
-Condition~\ref{cond:payment_functions} is sufficient in order for the payments, viewed as Borel mappings from $\amsmathbb{D}([0,T] : E)$ into $\amsmathbb{R}$, to be almost surely continuous.
-The desired result for the portfolio-wide reserves then follows from Theorem~\ref{thm:mean-field_convergence} and Proposition~6.3 of~\cite{Hornung2025}.
-Now note that the weak convergence of Theorem~\ref{thm:mean-field_convergence} can actually be lifted to regular conditional distributions, confer with Theorem~4.3 of~\cite{Hornung2025}, whereby the desired result for state-wise reserves follows. \end{proof}
+Theorem~\ref{thm:mean-field_convergence} ensures chaosticity and Proposition~6.10 of~\cite{Hornung2025}, Condition~\ref{cond:transition_rates_g}, and the boundedness on compacts of $(t,u) \mapsto b_j(t,u)$ and $(t,u) \mapsto b_{jk}(t,u)$ ensure sufficient integrability.
+The desired result then follows from Proposition~6.3 and Proposition~6.4 of~\cite{Hornung2025}. \end{proof}}

 Having formally verified the usefulness of the mean-field model, we now discuss how to calculate mean-field cash flows and reserves.
 To this end, let

 be the mean-field transition probabilities and occupation probabilities, respectively.
 Note that, with $\pi$ the limiting initial distribution,